 Open linkUse Case

-See how lifecycle and risk events can update the systems that customer teams already rely on.
+Example of lifecycle and risk events updating the systems that customer teams already rely on.

 Open linkUse Case

-See how payment.failed can reach CRM, support, alerts, and email from the same product event.
+Example of payment.failed reaching CRM, support, alerts, and email from the same product event.

 Guide